pojntfx/weron/README.md

 ### 1. Start a Signaling Server with `weron signaler`

+The signaling server connects peers with each other by exchanging connection information between them.
+It also manages access to communities through the `--password` flag of clients and can maintain persistent communities even after all peers have disconnected.

-While it is possible to use the hosted signaling server (which is currently hosted on `wss://weron.herokuapp.com/`), hosting the server yourself has many benefits, such as lower latency and better privacy.
+While it is possible and resonably private (in addition to TLS, connection information is encrypted using the `--key` flag of clients) to use the hosted signaling server at `wss://weron.herokuapp.com/`, hosting it yourself has many benefits, such as lower latency and even better privacy.

 The signaling server can use an in-process broker with an in-memory database or Redis and PostgreSQL; for production use the latter configuration is strongly recommended, as it allows you to easily scale the signaling server horizontally.
+This is particularly important if you want to scale your server infrastructure across multiple continents, as intra-cloud backbones usually have lower latency than residental connections, which reduces the amount of time required to connect peers with each other.

 First, start Redis and Postgres: